nii-cloud/dodai-deploy/README.md

 ## Glossary
 **Deployment server**
-The server in which Dodai is installed.
+The server in which dodai-deploy is installed.

 **Node**
 The machine that is the target of installation.